pranscript/ETH-NFT-Twitter-sales-bot/README.md

 ## How to use

 - Enter details in .env file
-- Replace abi.json data with your data
+- Replace abi.json data with your raw data
 - Replace rarity.json data with your data (optional)
 - To run locally, ``` node app.js ```
 - To run on heroku, enter .env values in heroku config vars and then follow heroku deploy method